goutham80808/LanDrop/readme.md

 - **Broadcast Transfers:** Send a file to all available peers on the network with a single command (`send <file> all`)
 - **Chunked Transfers:** Intelligent chunking strategy for optimal performance on large files
 - **Robust Error Handling:** Automatic retries with exponential backoff for network reliability
-- **Real-time Progress:** Transfer statistics with speed calculations and time estimates
+- **Real-time Progress:** Beautiful spinning animation progress bar with live speed, chunk count, and elapsed time

 ---